Mordi490/mordi490.github.io/README.md

  -

 ## Privacy Statement
-mordi490.github.io tracks no user data, so you can feel 120% safe on our website, whether you are at land or sea 🧜‍♂️
+mordi490.github.io tracks no user data, so you can feel 120% safe on our website, whether you are at land or shore 🧜‍♂️